 I feel MobileFamilyTree works better for me.
 It is in Swedish, and looks as the Mac-version (but smaller and more compact obviously).

-This is the big dealbreaker for me.
+This is a big problem for Reunion.
 Since I am Swedish I prefer to use programs that have Swedish localisations.
 Not that I have a problem with English, but some words can be difficult to understand and then it is positive when the program is translated to your own language.
 My guess is that people from Norway, Denmark, Poland, Argentina and other countries feel the same.

 In MacFamilyTree there is a Swedish localisation.
 OK, it has some minor errors, and some things are -even if correct- just not the way we express ourselves.
-The translation the different ways of migration is translated, correctly, to Immigration and Emigration.
+The translation of the different ways of migration is translated, correctly, to Immigration and Emigration.
 However in Swedish that is mainly used when migrating from one country to another.
 When moving from one county or city to another in the same country we usually say Inflyttad and Utflyttad.
 In Reunion I actually can change such translations myself without having to fiddle about in the source code.
-But the localisation in MacFamilyTree is free.

 The price for a full version of MacFamilyTree is 59:99 USD.
 Which in itself is a silly price.
 Say 60 USD instead, nobody will run away to another program to earn one cent.

 Reunion is only in English.
 If you want a localisation to another language, Reunion/Leisterpro does not provide that.
 Instead you will have to buy these elsewhere.